ianrenton/ianrenton.com/projects/meteogram/index.markdown

 The software is open source and can be found at [https://github.com/ianrenton/home-meteogram-display](https://github.com/ianrenton/home-meteogram-display).

-## The Hardware Setup
+## Hardware Setup

 The first problem that becomes apparent when trying to integrate the screen and Raspberry Pi is that while their website *says* the screen is compatible with all models of Raspberry Pi, the fitting kit and the position of the mounting holes is only suitable for newer models.
 When attached using the HDMI-to-HDMI board, the USB-to-micro USB board does not line up:

 ![The Pi mounted to the screen, showing the USB connector not lined up](usblineup.jpg){: .center}

-A short USB cable was therefore required to connect the two.
-It took me a couple of tries to find one that worked&mdash;apparently a bunch of the old micro USB cables I had in the drawer were "charge only" rather than providing data connectivity, which resulted in the touchscreen not working later on.
+The short USB cable packaged with the screen was therefore required to connect the two.
 I also fitted a WiFi dongle at this stage:

 ![The Pi mounted to the screen, with a USB cable and WiFi dongle](cableattached.jpg){: .center}